darasus/ai-blog/content/common-myths-about-organic-products.md

   Certified organic products are only 95% organic and 5% are due to unavoidable contamination.
 People on a vegan diet are at a greater risk of not getting all the essential nutrients they need from a plant-based diet.
+intro: >-
+  Organic products tend to be more expensive than their non-organic counterparts.
+This has led to the belief that organic food is ‘expensive’ and not very accessible to the general public.
+However, organic foods are not just about price; they are about quality, too!

+  Even though organic foods are a high-end market segment with a premium price, in recent years there has been a growing demand for such products.
+This is primarily because of the numerous benefits of switching from conventional to organic food.

+  However, the introduction of any new trend or product often leads to unnecessary confusion and false information.
+When it comes to buying and using organic products, there are some common myths that might seem like red flags:

+  But don’t worry — we’re here to set the record straight!
 ---

 ## Organic food is more nutritious than conventional food.